VS Code Todo

 Select a Tab

-- User (per profile): tasks available across all workspaces in the current VS Code profile.
-By default they stay local; see Sync Modes for User Lists to enable roaming.
+- User (per profile): tasks across all workspaces in the current profile (local by default; see Sync Modes (User and Workspace)).

-- Workspace: tasks tied to the current project (default)
+- Workspace: tasks for the current project (default)

-- File: tasks associated with the active file
+- File: tasks for the active file (can be pinned)

 Add a Todo

-- Enter text in the input box at the bottom of the panel.
+- Enter text in the input box and press Enter.

 Manage Items